TRaSH-Guides/Guides/CONTRIBUTING.md

 [mkdocinstall]: https://www.mkdocs.org/user-guide/installation/

-Alternatively you can check out the docker container and instructions maintained by [zakkarry](https://github.com/zakkarry) specifically for development of the guides [here](https://gist.github.com/zakkarry/1305f713539c9fee22bdeeddcff3a263).
+Alternatively, you can check out the docker container and instructions maintained by [zakkarry](https://github.com/zakkarry) specifically for developing the guides [here](https://gist.github.com/zakkarry/1305f713539c9fee22bdeeddcff3a263).
 The documentation in the README explains the installation process.

 ### Mkdocs Installation